jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

+In terms of code style Oboe is mixed paradigm with components written in a mix of procedural, functional and object-oriented programming styles.
+Classical object
-The implementation of Oboe is mixed paradigm.
-Events flow throughout the whole library but in terms of code style the components are a mix of procedural, functional and object-oriented programming.
-Object orientation is used only to wrap the library in an Object-oriented public API and as a tuple-like store for multiple values.
-Constructors are not used, nor is there any inheritance or notable polymorphism.
+orientation is used only so far as the library exposes an Object-oriented public API.
+Although Javascript supports them, classes and constructors are not used, nor is there any inheritance or notable polymorphism.
-Closures, not objects, are used as the primary means of data storage and hiding.
-Many of the entities painted in figure \ref{overallDesign} map onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter prevents required parameters from being garbage collected.
-From outside the closure hidden values are not only private as would be seen in an OO model, they are inherently unaddressable.
-Although only sparingly OO, the high-level design's componentisation hasn't departed from how it might be implemented in an OO metamodel and Object Oriented design patterns remain influential despite being only loosely followed.
+Higher-level functions are used throughout, with techniques from functional programming such as partial completion and functional composition.
+Most functions are short, with many being used together to build the required behaviours.

+Closures are used as the primary means of data storage and hiding.
+Most of the entities painted in figure \ref{overallDesign}
+do not a Javascript object on instantiation, they are constructed as a set of event handlers with access to shared values from a common closure.
+As inner-functions of the same containing function, the handlers share access to variables from the containing scope and their reachability is maintained because they are referenced by the event bus.
+From outside the
+closure the values are not only private as would be seen in an OO model, they are inherently unaddressable.

+Although not following an established object orientated metamodel, the high-level design hasn't departed very far from what could be made following that style.
+If we wish to think in terms of the OO paradigm we might say that values trapped inside the closure are class attributes and that handlers it registers on the event bus are class methods.
+In this regard, the high-level internal design of Oboe may be discussed using terms from
+a more standard object oriented metamodel.

-Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need; see functional.js.
+Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need; see functional.js (ref appdx).
 Functional programming in Javascript is known to be slower than other styles, particularly under Firefox because it lacks Lambda Lifting and other similar optimisations [@functionalSpiderMonkey].
 Considering to what degree performance